Sabbatai Zevi: Marriage to Sarah

 Another significant event during his second stay in Cairo contributed to Sabbatai's reputation in the Jewish community.
 During the Khmelnytsky Uprising in Poland, a young Jewish orphan named Sarah was discovered by Christians and sent to a convent for care.
 After ten years, at around sixteen, she escaped—claiming it was through a miracle—and made her way to Amsterdam.
 Subsequently, she traveled to Livorno, where reports indicated that she led a life of prostitution while also embracing the belief that she would become the bride of the Messiah, whose arrival was thought to be imminent.

 When a report of her adventures reached Cairo, Sabbatai claimed that such a consort had been promised to him in a dream because he, as the Messiah, was bound to fall in love with an unchaste woman.
-He reportedly sent messengers to Livorno to bring Sarah to him, and they were married at Halabi's house.
+He reportedly sent messengers to Livorno to bring Sarah to him, and they married at Halabi's house.
 Her beauty and eccentricity reportedly helped him gain new followers.
 Through her, a new romantic and licentious element entered Sabbatai's career.
 The overturning of her past life was interpreted by Sabbatai's followers as further confirmation of his messiahship, following the Biblical story of the prophet Hosea, who had also been commanded to take a "wife of whoredom" as the first symbolic act of his calling.